 If you have to clean under tables or pieces of furniture, the Vax Air Cordless will light the way for you, so there can be no excuses for missing the mess.
 Jelly Bean thought this was highly amusing!

 One of the major selling points for the Vax Air Cordless is the Lift-off cylinder on the front of the cleaner.
 It can often be a balancing act trying to vacuum the stairs, and I’m sorry to say that is how one of my previous cylinder cleaners met its untimely end by falling down the stairs.
 The lift-off cylinder on the Vax makes light work of cleaning the stairs or hard to reach areas.

 I would have preferred to have a small turbo cleaning head to attach to the hose when using the lift-off cylinder as I found the attachment nozzles to be a little too small for the job.
 They did a good job, so it wasn’t that they aren’t capable, but I found they were more labour intensive.

 Easy to empty

-Emptying the cylinder was very easy too with a smaller lift-off cylinder at the front.
-Simply press the quick-release button, hold upright above the waste bin and press the blue button on the side to open the ‘trap-door’ on the base and the dirt simply falls away ready for the next time you want to use it.
-Cleaning the filter is recommended every 4-6 uses by rinsing the removable part under tap water and allowing to dry completely before reassembly.
+Emptying the cylinder was very easy, too, with a smaller lift-off cylinder at the front.
+Press the quick-release button, hold upright above the waste bin, press the blue button on the side to open the trap door on the base, and the dirt falls away, ready for the next time you want to use it.
+Cleaning the filter is recommended every 4-6 uses by rinsing the removable part under tap water and allowing it to dry completely before reassembly.